 There are a number of sites that are primarily designed to help people get through classes without learning the material or doing the supporting work.
 Despite the self-branding as "study sites," these are cheating sites, and using them will reduce your ability to learn the course material.
 In addition, the material on these sites is typically stolen, that is, used without permission of the authors.
-Uploading any course materials to any external site is a violation of this class's academic integrity policy, because (1) it risks aiding and abetting, and (2) it is a copyright violation.
-Getting answers to homeworks, quizzes, etc. from such sites is plagiarism, and is academically dishonest.
+Uploading any course materials to any external site is is a violation of this class's academic integrity policy, because (1) it risks aiding and abetting, and (2) it is a copyright violation.
+It goes without saying that getting answers to homeworks, quizzes, etc. from such sites is plagiarism, and is academically dishonest.
 These violations will be handled like any other.